 5 Steps to Installing a Tracer Wire System

 Detecting the precise location of underground utilities is critical in protecting valuable infrastructure assets and in saving lives.
 But did you know that installing tracer wire alone is not enough?
 In order to be able to pinpoint the exact location of your utility, it is crucial to understand the principles of locating and what components help carry the locate signal down the tracer wire so it can be accurately traced.
-Following these 5 simple steps will help you pinpoint the exact location of your underground utilities, and hopefully prevent costly damages.
+Following these 5 simple steps of installing a tracer wire system will help you pinpoint the exact location of your underground utilities, and hopefully prevent costly damages.

 STEP 1 – Conduct

-The first step is selecting your tracer wire.
+The first step of installing a tracer wire system is selecting your tracer wire.
 There are several things to keep in mind here including:

 - Understanding the difference between copper-clad steel and solid copper tracer wire

 - The kind of jacketing covering the tracer wire